Franklin S. Gilmore, Mayor 1890-1891

 She was appointed by Governor John Hickenlooper as the Arapahoe County representative to the board of directors of the Urban Drainage and Flood Control District and the Colorado Emergency Preparedness Commission.
 Brinkman has represented the interests of the Littleton on the South Platte Working Group since 2007.
 She has also served as a liaison to the Fine Arts Committee and the Museum Board.
 In 2013, she was elected by her peers to the Colorado Municipal League Board of Directors.

 During her time as mayor, Brinkman led the effort to design an economic development mission and vision for council and created the Annual Littleton Economic Development Symposium.
-As a citizen Brinkman lead residents to a referendum to reverse a council rezone that would place a big box on a piece of land abutting South Platte Park and squeezing between two small neighborhoods.
+As a citizen Brinkman lead residents to a referendum to reverse a council rezone that would place a Walmart store on a piece of land abutting South Platte Park.
 In 2013, as mayor, she approved a rezone of the same property for Breckenridge Brewery’s new world headquarters and Design By Sundown’s new corporate office.

-Brinkman has advocated for open space, improved water flows in the South Platte River, and trail safety.
-She is actively involved in the redesign of the Riverside Down open space improvements and the plan for redesigning the river experience and upland experience at Reynolds Landing.
-She is involved in refining the city’s future economic development programs and processes.
-Brinkman is focused on the city council goals of preserving and cultivating a quality community, developing and maintaining the public infrastructure, and fostering community involvement, communication and trust.
+Brinkman advocated for open space, improved water flows in the South Platte River, and trail safety.
+She was actively involved in the redesign of the Riverside Down open space improvements and the plan for redesigning the river experience and upland experience at Reynolds Landing.
+She was involved in refining the city’s future economic development programs and processes.

 Phil Cernanec, Mayor 2013-2015